mes-aides/ops/README.md

 ### Deployment

-Another one can `ssh` to the host and it will automatically run `puppet apply default.pp` (host provisioning with mes-aides-ui deployment).
+Another private key can `ssh` to the host and it will automatically run `puppet apply default.pp` (host provisioning with mes-aides-ui deployment).

 That private key has been added to CirclecCI (mes-aides-ui repository) to allow continuous deployment.